arkon108/book-reviews/summaries/004-peopleware.md

 ### 12. Bring Back the Door

 The chapter is about the degradation of workplace environment, where only the top management gets to enjoy the luxury of having _the door_ to their office - a way to stop distractions and noise.
-Most workers are immersed in the neverending noise.
+Most workers are immersed in the never-ending noise.

 It emphasizes the need for workers to voice their concerns.
 Most people won't say anything, but when another person complains, they'll join in.